Are you eligible for Access to Leeds?

 - you live or grew up in public care

-Please note: the Access to Leeds scheme is not appropriate for applicants who already hold a Higher Education qualification or those taking an Access to Higher Education or foundation qualification.
+Please note: the Access to Leeds scheme is not appropriate for applicants with prior experience of higher education, or those taking an Access to Higher Education or foundation qualification.

 How to apply

-If you meet two or more of the above eligibility criteria you should download and complete an application form.
+If you meet two or more of the above eligibility criteria you should download and complete an application form, and refer to the accompanying guidelines.
 Ideally this should be done as soon as you submit your UCAS application.

-If you are applying under the household income criteria and have not received the 16-19 Bursary Fund or free school meals, you must also complete a declaration of household income form
+If you are applying under the household income criteria and have not received the 16-19 Bursary Fund or free school meals, you must also complete a declaration of household income form.
+This should be submitted alongside your application form.

 Your Access to Leeds application must be supported by a referee, preferably a teacher or tutor, who will need to complete a section on your application form.
-You can download a referee help sheet for additional information.
-Applying directly to the scheme will enable your referee to provide additional details on your circumstances to support your application.
+Your referee will be able to provide additional details on your circumstances to support your application.

-You may be automatically flagged as eligible for Access to Leeds when we review your UCAS application because the information provided by you indicates that you meet the eligibility criteria relating to your school or geographical area.
+If you apply via UCAS, you could be automatically flagged as eligible for Access to Leeds.
+This could happen if your application indicates you meet the eligibility criteria relating to your school or geographical area.

 If you are automatically flagged by our admissions team you could receive an Access to Leeds offer alongside your standard offer.

-Please note: we cannot guarantee that eligible applicants will be automatically flagged so it is important that you submit a direct application if you want to take part in the scheme.
+Please note: we cannot guarantee that eligible applicants will be automatically flagged.
+It is important that you submit a direct application if you want to take part in the scheme.